 As a result, Eve d'Onorio di Méo, a French tax lawyer specialising in the issue, states that:

 "The abolition of social security contributions for non-resident EEA nationals will only be effective from 2019 onwards, so that those seeking a refund on the basis of the Nancy judgment must apply before the end of the year (December 31, 2018) for the property income earned in 2015 and the real estate gains made in 2016.
 It remains possible to claim next year for 2017 and 2018."
-She is able to assist with claims at apply for a refund.

 As well as non-residents, residents of France who obtain their health cover through an S1 certificate of exemption who have paid social charges on such income should also be eligible for a refund.